tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

   clips: !!map
   yikes: !!map
   misinformation: !!map
+    survey_hot: "James misrepresents a survey that <strike>he</strike> the place he's copying from cites."
+    stalin: "James says that Stalin did a lot more 'ethnic cleansing' than Hitler, which is debatable."
+    ernst_roehm: "James claims Hitler killed Ernst Roehm because the latter was fat."
+    jealous_germans: "James says that Americans signed up to join the war because they were jealous of their looks and had to show them what for."
+    fattened_up: "James also has the gall to claim that people suffering from the Great Depression were getting fatter somwhow."
+    nazi_bodies: "James goes on a small rant about how soldiers idolized Nazi bodies...??"
+    soviet_bodies: "...and how soldier never saw Soviet bodies because they were always bundled up...?"
+    invented_quote: "James seems to have invented a quote wholesale?"
   plagiarized: !!map
     greg_johnson: { color: 12, short: "Center for Relationship Health (Johnson, 2021)", full: "Johnson, G. (2021). <em>Gay men have body image issues</em>.
 The Center for Relationship Health.
 Retrieved February 10, 2024, from", url: "https://crsh.com/2021/08/03/gay-men-have-body-image-issues/"}
     nick_levine: { color: 4, short: "GQ article (Levine, 2020)", full: "Levine, N. (2020). <em>Why Body Image Issues Pervade the Gay Community</em>.
 GQ.
 Retrieved February 10, 2024, from", url: "https://www.gq.com/story/why-body-image-issues-pervade-the-gay-community"}